arosetti/openmm_engine/README.md

 python3, pillow

-WARNING1: sprites.lod needs .pal files (palettes) from bitmaps.lod.
+WARNING1: sprites.lod needs palette files .pal from bitmaps.lod.
-          put all those files in dest/palettes/
+          put all those files from dest/ to dest/palettes/ manually

-WARNING2: currently tested on mm7, mm6 lod files. (mostly mm7),
-          the script has NOT yet been tested with mm8 lod files.
+WARNING2: tested on mm6,7,8 but a few files are still failing to be extracted.

 Testing
 ========
+You can play with the class methods, extract all data or search specific files.

-run: ./lod_extract.py data/BITMAPS.LOD
+run: ./lod_test.py

 Todo
 ========
 - LodManager class: handles multiple lod files using LodArchives. search for files, cache of game data.
-- LodArchive class: handles a single lod
+- Threadsafe Lod* class ?
+- Read/Write new Lod archives from scratch.
-- Write a Test.py that loads some res and draws the mainscreen.
+- Write a test_draw.py that loads some res and draws the mainscreen.
 - GUI class:
   buttons
   decorators.